jakimowb/enmapbox_testmigration2/doc/source/index.rst

 .. attention::

-   There will be an EnMAP-Box workshop in Berlin in February 2019!
+   There will be a EnMAP-Box workshop in Berlin in February 2019!

    .. image:: img/workshop_logo.png